pgrunde/CanvasTutorial/README.md

 ## Arc

 We're going to look at circular arcs.
 The `arc` method draws portions of a circle- let us draw one at the center of canvas.
 It takes a [center x,y coordinate, a radius, a start and end angle, and a stroke direction](http://www.html5canvastutorials.com/demos/tutorials/html5-canvas-arcs/html5-canvas-arcs-diagram.png).
 Since this is javascript, let us start passing variables into our method arguments to see what *that* looks like.
-Change the multiplier for start and end angles between 0 and 2 to see the effect on the arc, playing with the direction boolean as you go.

 ```
 var x = canvas.width / 2;